LedgerHQ/ledger-live/README.md

 - Follow the git workflow, prefix your branches and do not create unnecessary merge commits.
 - Be mindful when creating Pull Requests, clearly specify the purpose of your changes and include tests where applicable.
 - Ledger Applications are mostly accepting bugfix contributions.
-Feature contributions are subject to review; they may be declined if they do not fit our roadmap or our long-term goals.
+Feature contributions are subject to review; they may be declined if they don't align with our roadmap or our long-term goals.

 ## Nightly Releases